-OBJECTIVE: Develop a method for real-time assessment of operator workload during dynamic flight operations to use as input for scalable autonomy in human-autonomy teams.
+OBJECTIVE: Develop real-time assessment of operator workload that can be utilized in dynamic flight operations to as input to scalable autonomy in human-autonomy teams.

-DESCRIPTION: Changes in the competitive capabilities of our adversaries has brought us to a new playing field in which we need to quickly develop and successfully leverage and integrate new technologies in support of our warfighters and the mission to maintain naval superiority.
-New developments in Machine Learning and Artificial Intelligence (ML/AI) provide opportunities for the integration and development of new autonomous and automated systems, ranging from advanced automated sensors, decision aids and mission systems to fully autonomous platforms that will work alongside the warfighter as a teammate rather than a tool.
-Successful integration of autonomy in warfighting systems will depend not only on their reliability and predictability, but their ability to work effectively with the human operator.
+DESCRIPTION: Changes in the competitive capabilities of our adversaries has brought us to a new playing field in which we need to quickly develop and successfully leverage and integrate new technologies to support of our warfighters and the mission to maintain naval superiority.
+New developments in Machine Learning and Artificial Intelligence (ML/AI) provide opportunities for the development of new autonomous and automated systems including autonomous platforms that can work alongside the warfighter as a teammate rather than an aid or tool.

-Effective human-autonomy teaming in naval operations will only be achieved if the human operator and autonomy system or agent are reactive to-and collaborative with-each other.
+Effective human-autonomy teaming in naval aviation will only be achieved if the human operator and autonomy system or agent are reactive to-and collaborative with-each other.
 A reduction in workload due to automation does not always result in superior operator and system performance; if task load is manageable, then offloading of tasks can result in underload and a loss of situational awareness [Ref 3].
 Furthermore, automation does not always result in reduced workload.
 The paradox of automation is that monitoring the autonomous system, in addition to other mission responsibilities, can inadvertently increase workload.
-This increase in workload is thought to be due to the taxing nature of passive monitoring [Ref 4], which ultimately can result in complacency.
+This increase in workload is thought to be due to the taxing nature of passive monitoring [Ref 4].

-One proposed strategy to enhance human-autonomy teaming effectiveness is to build autonomous systems that adapt to the needs of the human operator in real time via dynamic workload thresholds based upon performance, psychophysiological activity, and/or other relevant metrics.
+One proposed strategy to enhance human-autonomy teaming effectiveness is to build autonomous systems that adapt to the human operator in their current workload state (e.g., underloaded, overloaded, or optimal task load) in real time.
 The goal of such a strategy is to maintain situational awareness while moderating workload by increasing or decreasing levels of autonomy (i.e., number and types of tasks that are offloaded, type of decision aids provided, level of transparency, level and types of automated/autonomy functions, etc., [Ref 2]) based upon indicators of operator workload states [Refs 4 and 5].
-Ideally, high operator workload would be addressed by increasing levels of automation or autonomous features, offloading/modifying tasks, and enhancing operator performance.
-Likewise, lower operator workload states would require minimal autonomy in order to ensure that the human remains in the loop to maintain engagement and situational awareness.
+Ideally, high operator workload would be addressed by increasing levels of automation or autonomous features, and offloading/modifying tasks to ultimately enhance operator performance.
+Lower operator workload states would require relatively less autonomy to ensure that the human remains in the loop to maintain engagement and situational awareness.

 The current state of autonomous functions of a system is either: (a) to be active at all times, (b) be manually turned on/off by the user, or (c) be manually selected by the user from various predetermined levels of autonomy.
 Thus, innovation is still needed to develop adaptive automation in real time, so that autonomy can be scaled to match the current operator need in order to ensure mission success.
 For this, we first need to: